GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Likelihood__Container.md

 ---
-title: 'class Gambit::Likelihood_Container'
+title: "class Gambit::Likelihood_Container"
-description: 'Class for collecting pointers to all the likelihood components, then running and combining them. '
+description: "Class for collecting pointers to all the likelihood components, then running and combining them. "

 ---

-# Gambit::Likelihood_Container
+# class Gambit::Likelihood_Container